-Competence Knowledge, understanding and proficiency Methods for demonstrating competence Criteria for evaluating competence Plan and ensure safe ballasting and deballasting operations and accounting of changes in deck loads.
-To include ballasting from a transit situation to an operational situation.
+Table 6.4: Specification of minimum standard of competence for Ballast Control Operator Competence Knowledge, understanding and proficiency Methods for demonstrating competence Criteria for evaluating competence Plan and ensure safe ballasting and deballasting operations and account for changes in deck loads.
+Include ballasting from a transit situation to an operational situation.
 Knowledge of and ability to apply relevant international and national standards concerning stability.
-Use of loading stability information that may be contained in or derived from stability and trim diagrams, operations manuals, and/or computer-based loading and stability programs.
-Assessment of evidence obtained from one or more of the following: in-service experience, direct observation, formal instruction, simulator training, or examination.
+Use of loading stability information that may be contained in or derived from stability and trim diagrams, operation manuals or computer-based loading and stability programs.
+Assessment of evidence obtained from one or more of the following: in-service experience, direct observation, formal instruction, simulator training or examination.
 Ballasting and deballasting operations are planned and executed in accordance with established procedures.
 Changes in deck loads are accounted for in accordance with established procedures.
 Operational control trim, stability and stress.
 Understanding of fundamental principles of ship construction and the theories and factors affecting trim and stability and the measures necessary to preserve trim and stability criteria for MOUs, environmental limits and criteria for survival conditions.
 Understanding the inclining experiment report and its use of daily loading calculations.
 Dynamical stability.
 Effect of mooring systems and mooring line failure.
-Assessment of evidence obtained from one or more of the following: in-service experience, direct observation, formal instruction, simulator training, or examination.
+Assessment of evidence obtained from one or more of the following: in-service experience, direct observation, formal instruction, simulator training or examination.
 Stability and stress conditions are always maintained within established safe limits, taking into account company, vessel and class procedures.
 Respond to emergencies.
 Knowledge of emergency procedures.
-Knowledge of the effect on trim and stability of flooding due to damage, firefighting, loss of buoyancy or other reasons, and countermeasures to be taken Effectively communicate stability-related information.
-Assessment of evidence obtained from one or more of the following: in-service experience, direct observation during drills and exercises, formal instruction, simulator training, or examination.
+Knowledge of the effect on trim and stability of flooding due to damage, firefighting, loss of buoyancy or other reasons, and countermeasures to be taken.
+Effectively communicate stability-related information.
+Assessment of evidence obtained from one or more of the following: in-service experience, direct observation during drills and exercises, formal instruction, simulator training or examination.
 Established procedures are followed during drills and emergencies.
 Communications are clear and effective.